bbauska/Anti-Project2025/anti.md

 services under the ACA.
 Preventive services include contraception, and it appears the proposed rule would change the existing regulations for religious and moral exemptions to the ACA’s contraception mandate.
 There is no need for further rulemaking that curtails existing exemptions and accommodations.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24] Project 2025 urged HHS to rescind its contract with the American College of Obstetricians and Gynecologists and related entities, which serve as the exclusive adviser on the content of the ACA’s contraceptive mandate.
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 urged HHS to rescind its contract with the American College of Obstetricians and
+Gynecologists and related entities, which serve as the exclusive adviser on the content of the ACA’s contraceptive mandate.
 “Moreover, since the Obama Administration HRSA entered into long- term contracts with the pro-abortion American College of Obstetricians and Gynecologists (ACOG) and